Dhaulagiri

-Dhaulagiri is the seventh highest mountain in the world at 8167 m above sea level, and the highest mountain within the borders of a single country (Nepal).
+Dhaulagiri, located in Nepal, is the seventh highest mountain in the world at 8167 m above sea level, and the highest mountain within the borders of a single country.
 It was first climbed on 13 May 1960 by a Swiss-Austrian-Nepali expedition.

 Annapurna I (8091 m) is 34 km east of Dhaulagiri.
 The Kali Gandaki River flows between the two in the Kaligandaki Gorge, said to be the world's deepest.
 The town of Pokhara is south of the Annapurnas, an important regional center and the gateway for climbers and trekkers visiting both ranges as well as a tourist destination in its own right.

 Toponymy

 Dhaulagiri (धौलागिरी) is the Nepali name for the mountain which comes from Sanskrit where धवल (dhawala) means dazzling, white, beautiful and गिरि (giri) means mountain.
 Dhaulagiri I is also the highest point of the Gandaki river basin.

 Geography

 Looking north from the plains of India, most 8,000-metre peaks are obscured by nearer mountains, but in clear weather, Dhaulagiri is conspicuous from northern Bihar and as far south as Gorakhpur in Uttar Pradesh.
 In 1808, survey computations showed it to be the highest mountain yet surveyed.
 This lasted until 1838 when Kangchenjunga took its place, followed by Mount Everest in 1858.